PRP Architects LLP - Candidate Privacy Notice

 14.1.7 Lodge a complaint regarding the processing of your data with the Information Commissioner’s Office.

 14.2 In the limited circumstances where you have provided your consent to the collection, processing and transfer of your personal data for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
-To withdraw your consent, please contact the Head of Human Resources and Learning and Development in writing in accordance with section 1.6.
+To withdraw your consent, please contact the Associate Director, HR and L&D in writing in accordance with section 1.6.
 After we have received notification that you have withdrawn your consent in relation to a particular purpose we will no longer process your information for that purpose, unless we have another legitimate basis for doing so in law.

-14.3 If you want to review, verify, correct or request erasure of your personal data, object to the processing of your personal data, or request that we transfer a copy of your personal data to another party, please contact the Head of Human Resources and Learning and Development in writing in accordance with section 1.6.
+14.3 If you want to review, verify, correct or request erasure of your personal data, object to the processing of your personal data, or request that we transfer a copy of your personal data to another party, please contact the Associate Director, HR and L&D in writing in accordance with section 1.6.